Great American Cleanup

 Who: Texans who want to get involved in their local community.

-What: The Great American Cleanup is a program to support the efforts of KTB and KAB Affiliates, nonprofits, volunteers, corporations, scout groups and communities to join forces and clear Texas roadsides of trash.
-Millions of pieces of litter accumulate on our roadways each year, which means we need your help.
-Registered participants will have access to the online event toolkit and KTB affiliates will receive trash bags and gloves.
+What: The Great American Cleanup is a program to support the efforts of KTB and KAB Affiliates, nonprofits, volunteers, corporations, scout groups and communities to join forces and beautify communities through beautification events, recycling events, litter cleanups and more.
+Registered participants will have access to the online event toolkit and KTB affiliates will receive trash bags, recycle bags, gloves and a banner.

 Where: Great American Cleanup events can take place in any public area in your community needing some attention.
-We recommend parks, schools, main street/downtown, watershed areas and roadways.
-If you are hosting this event in Texas, be sure to co-brand your cleanup to align with our signature Great American Cleanup event, the Don’t mess with Texas® Trash-Off.
+We recommend parks, schools, main street/downtown, watershed areas, and roadways.

 Ways to get involved: